Military & Veteran Affairs FAQs

 - What is the difference between part time and full time?

 *****Summer rate of pursuit will vary depending on the length of the term.
 For additional information, please contact the School Certifying Official.

-- If I am Chapter 33 and I fall below full-time, will I still recieve my full housing
+- If I am Chapter 33 and I fall below full-time, will I still receive my full housing